nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "Apple commits $2.5 billion to address California’s housing crisis and homelessness issues"[^perez]

+> "South Sudan’s First Vice-President Taban Deng Gai said the government is working on a master plan for the proposed new capital city of Ramciel that will cost the nation 10 billion US dollars."[^tamazuj]

 In 2019, U.S. Presidential candidate Andrew Yang called for **$40 billion** in subsidies, grants, and loans for people in coastal communities who want to either move inland or elevate their homes.[^yang]